Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 ### 0.2 The 5D Ontology: Probability Domain as Mathematical Necessity

-**Core Postulate:** Reality emerges from a 5-dimensional structure where geometry is secondary to probability:
+**Core Postulate:** Reality emerges from a 5-dimensional ""Field"" where geometry is secondary to probability:

 $\mathcal{M}^5 = \mathcal{M}^4 \times \mathcal{D}_P$